Upper Extremity Specialists

 Trauma is a common cause of orthopedic injuries and problems.
-Kristopher Downing, MD, and Daniel Brereton, DO, at Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group in La Jolla and Chula Vista, California, offer expert diagnosis and treatments for trauma such as fractures and tendon tears.
-If you’ve sustained a traumatic orthopedic injury, call Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group or make an appointment online today.
+Kristopher Downing, MD, at Upper Extremity Specialists of Ortho 1 Medical Group in La Jolla and Chula Vista, California, offer expert diagnosis and treatments for trauma such as fractures and tendon tears.
+If you’ve sustained a traumatic orthopedic injury, call Upper Extremity Specialists of Ortho 1 Medical Group or make an appointment online today.

 Most physical injuries, including sprains, strains, and tears, could be treated by an orthopedic specialist.
 However, fractures are the most severe type of injury that require orthopedic treatment.

 Hairline fractures are thin cracks in a bone that don’t go the whole way through.
 They often form from repetitive strain or from a mild impact.
 When left untreated, hairline fractures can become more severe.